The Best Podcast Hosting in the History of the Frickin’ Universe Award

 Here’s the problem:

-As of 2021, you’re competing against nearly a million active podcasts which makes it very easy for new podcasters to get lost in the mix.
+As of 2022, you’re competing against over two million podcasts which makes it very easy for new podcasters to get lost in the mix.

 Compared to blogging (500+ million blogs), ecommerce (20+ million sellers), and YouTube (30+ million YT channels) — it’s still the early days of podcasting.

 Meaning right now is the perfect time for you to get started with a podcast.

 And this is where good ol’ podcast directories (e.g. Apple/Google Podcasts) come into play.

 With some help from your podcast hosting company, you’ll need to submit your podcast to the top podcast directories so folks can find your show.